 While initiates like these will definitely help in curbing the menace, most of the time it is simply left rotting in the landfills emanating harmful methane gases.
 In addition, another worrisome thing is, the food also comes with packing materials to keep the perishables safe which also ends up in garbage along with food.

 Digital Technology Solutions to food waste in Grocery Stores

 Though these grocery retail stores are major contributors to the colossal food waste problem, they can also play a significant role to curb the menace as well.

 The report which the US agency published on grocery stores has propelled those companies to leverage technologies to find solutions.

-Order tracking systems, cameras and sensors are constantly monitoring the stock and movement of quantities.
+Order tracking systems, cameras, and sensors are constantly monitoring the stock and movement of quantities.
 Algorithms are even considering variables like weather, seasonal demands, festivals, etc. so that the most optimal stock is only available.

 In the End

-Leveraging digital into procurement and inventory management process can not only bring efficiencies but can greatly help to prevent the wastage of food and plastic packaging which goes along with fruits, chicken, dairy items.
+Leveraging digital into procurement and inventory management processes can not only bring efficiencies but can greatly help to prevent the wastage of food and plastic packaging which goes along with fruits, chicken, dairy items.

 Let’s only hope that all the companies take serious cognizance of this global food wastage catastrophe and employ innovative technological solutions to the food waste menace.